Aarvitechnology/OpenStreetMapAPI/README.md

 Mandatory Things :
 - Do not chnage id of div only map id is working right now.
-- Do not forgor to apply height & width to thew div otherwise map is not goint to displayed.
+- Do not forgot to apply height & width to the div otherwise map is not goint to displayed.